ZenIDTeam/ZenID-ios/README.md

 Add the `CameraView` into your view hierarchy in order to see the camera's UI and live feed.

-You can pass role, country, page, and code if you want to scan only one document.
-If you need to scan more than one document use `documents` field to pass an array of allowed documents.

 You can turn off all visualisations by setting the `showVisualisation: false`.
 After that you are free to build your own UI.